Home → Glossary of Terms

 The successor to the Standard Industrial Classification (SIC) system; this system of classifying business establishments is being used by the United States, Canada, and Mexico.
 NAICS is an industry classification system that groups establishments into industries based on the activities in which they are primarily engaged.
 It is a comprehensive system covering the entire field of economic activities, producing and non-producing.

-OES is a federal-state cooperative program between the US Bureau of Labor Statistics and state agencies.
+OEWS is a federal-state cooperative program between the US Bureau of Labor Statistics and state agencies.
 Surveyed employers are asked about the number of wage and salary workers in detailed occupations and about the wage distribution for those workers.
-OES survey samples are drawn from the universe of non-farm employers covered by the Unemployment Insurance (UI) system.
+OEWS survey samples are drawn from the universe of non-farm employers covered by the Unemployment Insurance (UI) system.
 (View data)

 Occupational Staffing Patterns